jpcummins/tsk/README.md

 # tsk

-tsk is a fast, developer-first, non-proprietary, file-based project management spec.
+tsk is a fast, developer-first, non-proprietary, file-based project management specification.
 It is intentionally minimal and a bit of a rebellion against the bloat of Jira, ClickUp, and Linear.
 The core idea is simple: tasks and project data live in plain text files, tracked in git, with tooling built around a stable, open specification.
 It should scale from a single-developer workflow to a complex multi-org setup at a large company.

-This repository defines the specification for multiple implementations (CLI, web UI, API, and others).
-The spec is versioned using semantic versioning so breaking changes are clearly communicated.
+This repository defines the specification of the tsk repository, documentation, and examples.
 This repo does not contain an implementation.
-It is for specs, documentation, and examples for the task management system.

 The intent is for a tsk repository to live in its own git repo, separate from application code, to keep git history clean.
 This is not required; the